 The Program does not require applicants to have CCRN certification prior to application, however admission will be contingent upon obtaining the CCRN prior to the program start date.
 Please note that while other certifications, such as Certified Nurse Operating Room (CNOR), Certified Emergency Nurse (CEN), or other specialty certification, are advantageous, they do not supersede the CCRN requirement.

-Program Director - Dr. Julie Bonom, CRNA, DNP, APN
+Program Director/Clinical Associate Professor - Julie Bonom, CRNA, DNP, APRN

-Associate Program Director - Dr. Jim Alberding, CRNA, DNP, APN
+Associate Program Director/Clinical Assistant Professor - Jim Alberding, CRNA, DNP, APRN

-Administrative Support Specialist - Ms. Alisa Canupp, MBA, BA
+Medical Administrative Assistant - Ms. Alisa Vess, MBA, BA

 Program information and application instructions are available for downloading by clicking on the following links:

-For questions, or to schedule an appointment with one of the program faculty, interested applicants may feel free to contact the Nurse Anesthesia Concentration directly by calling (865) 305-7762 or email Ms. Alisa Canupp, NAC Administrative Support Specialist, at acanupp@utmck.edu.
+For questions, please contact the Nurse Anesthesia Concentration directly by calling (865) 305-7762 or email Ms. Alisa Vess, NAC Medical Administrative Assistant, at avess@utmck.edu

 The following table indicates the NBCRNA Certification Pass Rates for graduates of the Nurse Anesthesia Concentration